celalk-172/delaunay-waypoint-generator/README.md

 - **Acknowledgements:**
   - [Dr. Arthur Richards](https://github.com/arthurrichards77/smply) for providing the algorithm inspiration.

-**Note:** A detailed PDF document outlining the medical delivery campaign is also included in the repository.
-It describes the project’s potential real-world application, logistics, and expected benefits for the healthcare sector.

 ---

+**Note:** A detailed PDF document ("Medical Delivery Drone Proposal.pdf") outlining the medical delivery campaign is also included in the repository.
+It describes the project in detail, including its potential real-world application, logistics, and expected benefits for the healthcare sector.

 For more details, refer to the project files and documentation.